ghelleks/cv/gh-resume.md

 [opensource.com](http://opensource.com/government), Editor, Government Channel "[History of Open Source in the US Government](http://gov-oss.org/)", an interactive timeline of every major event and software release in US Government history.
 "[Dave and Gunnar Show](http://dgshow.org/)" a weekly podcast on open source, privacy, and government.
+"[Let's Talk Calmly About Security and Privacy](http://listen.matthewburton.org/)" a podcast on national security and surveillance with Matthew Burton.

 ---